Jaspacito/DTFF2022_Final_Test/README.md

 4. Create well-documented database, with update methods

-- use Docker to manage database would have extra bonus
+- use Docker tocreate and manage database would have extra bonus

 5. Design figures and tables, with visualization standards discussed in class